WATER AND SANITATION ARE

 BASIC HUMAN RIGHTS.

 In 2010, the United Nations declared its recognition of "the right to safe and clean drinking water and sanitation as a human right that is essential for the full enjoyment of life."
-While signficant progress has been made, around the world more than
+While significant progress has been made, around the world more than:

 663 MILLION PEOPLE